People Are the Point

 We need no community or group identity to be diverse.
 We are already incredibly distinct from one another the moment we are conceived in our mothers’ wombs.
 If no two snowflakes are alike, imagine how different each of us is?

 As human persons, we have discrete and independently exercised relationships with God and with others.
 Our one-of-a-kind characteristics, abilities, and backgrounds are the drivers behind how we will do such relating.
-Thus, our personal, and not our group, enrichment and fortification are the bedrock for a flourishing community.
+Thus, our personal, and not our group, enrichment and fortification are the bedrock of what facilitates flourishing community.

 The tragedy of our contemporary times is the wholesale diminishment of our personal diversity as created and the augmentation of systemic identities which are not inherent to us as persons.

 The fundamental tenets of Classical Christian education are, above all, humane, predicated upon nurturing the person, not promoting any specific system or institution.
 This nurturing is beneficial to both the individual and the group, but its primary emphasis is on each person’s character, capabilities, and contributions.

 Classical Christian education is indeed a system in and of itself, but when conceived of rightly and implemented humanely, it is not one which seeks to perpetuate itself (i.e., to create multiple, identical iterations of “the student”), but to perpetuate the discrete personhood of each student who then exercises this within, and for the good of, relationships and therefore communities at large.
 Stratford Caldecott writes that “…education is about the human person, and finding ways to enable that person to flourish…The unity of knowledge that we seek in our vision of education has its center in the person, understood as a kind of relational existence with others…” (Beauty in the Word).